Email Us info@fiberstar.net

 Limited ingredient dog foods tend to veer away from stabilizers like food gums and starches.
 Without these pet food binders, foods lack viscosity and/or leach water over shelf-life.
 Many pet food types need pet food thickeners and pet food texture enhancers to maintain quality.
 At the same time, these pet ingredients need to be multi-functional to meet the limited ingredient recipe requirements.

-Citri-Fi citrus fiber, which is a byproduct of the citrus juicing process, provides the water holding and emulsification properties needed by pet foods like semi-moist, canned or wet and fresh raw pet food.
+Citri-Fi citrus fiber, which is a byproduct of the citrus juicing process, provides the water holding and emulsification properties needed in pet foods like semi-moist, canned or wet and fresh raw pet food.
 Depending on the usage level, citrus fiber adds thickness while improving the stability of the dog food.
 Labeling options include citrus fiber, dried citrus pulp or citrus flour which resonate well in the natural markets.

 Alternative Pet Food Binders and Dog Food Emulsifiers